evasehr/MREseq_AnalysisWorkflow/README.md

 # MREseq AnalysisWorkflow

-This repository contains mainly perl scripts that correspond to the analsisys workflow of data that were generated via MRE sequencing, as published e.g. in Wischnitzki et al. 2015, 2016.
+This repository contains mainly perl scripts that correspond to the analsisys workflow of data that were generated via __MRE sequencing__, as published e.g. in Wischnitzki et al. 2015 & 2016.

 ## Workflow - part I
 ![Workflow I](/img/Workflow1.PNG)